itislei/DKU-Library-Data-Visualization-Tutorials/Gephi/Dataset/README_nodes.md

 nodes

 ### Description
-This dataset contains node (character) data for a character network from the Sherlock Holmes series.
-It includes character attributes such as role, role type, and citizenship.
+This dataset contains node-level (character) data for a Sherlock Holmes character network, including attributes such as character role, role type, and citizenship.

 ---

 ## Data Sources
-`nodes.csv`
+Compiled by the Data and Visualization Librarian from the Sherlock Holmes series, including novels and films.

-## Files Inventory
+---

-Comma-separated values (CSV) with the following columns:
+## Attributes

 | Column | Description |
 |--------|-------------|